osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% default %}

-With the setup of the Trip recording plugin, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) shows up in the list of widgets in the [Configure screen](/osmand/widgets/configure-screen) menu.

 The [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is used to create new records.
-If toggled on in the list of widgets, the REC widget becomes displayed on the screen.

 - To start recording, tap the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget), and confirm in the opened Start dialog, if it is enabled.
 Otherwise, confirmation is not needed, and the recording will start automatically.